 While there are many that are considered safe – there are some that should be avoided entirely, which we’ll discuss below.
 Let’s dive in!

-- Essential oils that are not safe for pregnancy
+- Essential oils for pregnancy

-- Essential oils generally considered safe for pregnancy
+- Are essential oils safe for pregnancy?

-- 1. Diffuse essential oils in pregnancy
+- How to use essential oils during pregnancy

 - Essential oils for morning sickness